dritchie/quicksand/index.md

 ### qs.Expectation

 Compute the exepcted value of the program by averaging the samples.
-If the return type of the program is a struct type, then it must overload several operators: binary `+` and `-`, binary `*` (this should be an "inner product"), and division by a real number.
+If the return type of the program is a struct type, then it must overload several operators: binary `+` and `-`, binary `*` (this should be an "inner product"), and multiplication and division by a real number.
 This query takes an optional boolean argument that, when `true`, will cause it to also compute and return the variance of the program:

 	local mean, variance = qs.infer(p, qs.Expectation(true), [method])